Builderb0y/BigGlobe/docs/scripting/environments/GridScriptEnvironment.md

 * `grid3D.getValuesY(long seed, int x, int y, int z, NumberArray samples)` - ditto, but continuing in the positive Y direction.
 * `grid3D.getValuesZ(long seed, int x, int y, int z, NumberArray samples)` - ditto, but continuing in the positive Z direction.

-If an implicit seed is present (which it usually is), then the seed parameter of the above methods can be omitted.
+If an implicit seed is present (which it usually is), then the seed parameter of the above methods is optional.

 * `numberArray.getBoolean(int index)` - casts the number at the provided index in the array to a boolean and returns it.
 * `numberArray.getByte(int index)` - casts the number at the provided index in the array to a byte and returns it.